foxriver76/ioBroker.denon/README.md

 * parameterSettings.referenceLevelOffset

-   *Number value to select the Reference Level Offset by the following encoding:*
+   *String value to select the Reference Level Offset by the following encoding:*

    *0: 	0 dB*